nikitababko/nikitababko/README.md

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 I specialize in front-end development.
+I have also full-stack development experience.
 I am a fast learner and eager to explore new technologies.
 An advocate of agile software development, teamwork, and clean code.
 Able and ready to think outside the box.

 I'm a well organized person very passionate and dedicated to my work.
 I'm used to always finish to my work until the end.